GPNaslund/Thesis/SPP/thesis/student-review-version/main.typ

 Regarding RQ1 – How can wearable health data from different platforms be effectively normalized into a unified format suitable for migraine-focused machine learning applications? – the development and subsequent analysis of the 'wearable_health' plugin demonstrated a viable pathway.
 The study indicated that a Flutter-based plugin, employing platform-specific native modules and a clearly defined data transformation pipeline, can effectively abstract complexities of disparate platform APIs for the purpose of data extraction.
 Furthermore, the implemented strategies for normalizing this data to the Open mHealth standard, including the judicious use of custom schema extensions where the base standard was found insufficient, proved to be technically sound for the tested data types.
 This suggests that achieving "effective normalization" for such specialized applications often involves a pragmatic combination of leveraging existing standards while allowing for tailored adaptations to capture necessary data nuances, thereby providing a structured, though not universally applicable without consideration for such extensions, input for potential ML pipelines.

-The investigation into RQ2 – What are the key requirements and challenges in implementing real-time data normalization for migraine-relevant wearable data in a mobile environment? – illuminated several critical aspects based on the analyses in Sections 6.3 and 6.4.
-Key requirements identified through this DSR project include robust mechanisms for managing diverse and restrictive platform-specific permission models, strategies for handling API limitations and potential data inconsistencies from sources, and computationally efficient data processing logic suitable for mobile resource constraints.
-The primary challenges analyzed encompass the inherent difficulties in creating a truly seamless abstraction layer over fundamentally different native systems, the trade-offs between achieving a high degree of standardization versus retaining rich, platform-specific metadata, and ensuring predictable performance.
-While the plugin’s data conversion stage was found to be highly efficient, the data extraction times (approximately !![300 milliseconds for 1000-5000 records]!!) suggest that while suitable for many intermittent mobile use cases, careful architectural consideration regarding data polling frequency and volume is essential for applications with stringent near-real-time demands.
+The investigation into RQ2 revealed several key aspects.
+Requirements for near real-time processing in a mobile environment include efficient normalization algorithms, which the plugin demonstrates with its minimal conversion times (0-3 ms per dataset ).
+Challenges include managing the inherent latencies of native platform APIs for data extraction (observed in batch tests, e.g., 133ms for 1406 records in TEST-GN04, 1286ms for 7206 records in TEST-GN02 ) and designing appropriate data polling strategies.
+While our 'real-time' tests confirmed continuous data handling capability, they did not measure per-update normalization latency.
+Thus, for applications with stringent, low-latency real-time demands, these native API latencies and the chosen polling frequency, rather than the normalization step itself, would likely be the primary performance determinants.

 In addressing RQ3 – How effective is the Open mHealth schema as a standardized format for representing migraine-relevant physiological data from diverse wearable devices? – the analysis suggests that the Open mHealth schema, when augmented by necessary, context-specific extensions (such as the custom HRV schema developed in this project), can serve as an effective foundation for representing the targeted physiological data from the evaluated sources.
 Its application facilitated the creation of a consistent data structure, which is vital for unified datasets.
 However, the identified need for such an extension for HRV also implies that the base Open mHealth standard, in its current iteration, may not comprehensively cater to all granularities or types of migraine-relevant physiological data without such adaptation.
 Thus, its "effectiveness" is determined to be context-dependent, often relying on the schema's inherent flexibility to be extended in accordance with its design principles, while users of the plugin retain access to less abstracted data formats if the Open mHealth trade-offs are unsuitable for their specific needs.